awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-region.md

 # Changing AWS Regions<a name="setup-region"></a>

 When you set up your credentials, the AWS Toolkit for Visual Studio Code selects the default AWS Region automatically\.
-This section describes how to select different Regions to display in the AWS Explorer\.
+This topic describes how to select different Regions to display in the AWS Explorer\.

 ## <a name="select-new-region"></a>

-**To select a different Region to display in the AWS Explorer\.**
+**To select a different Region to display in AWS Explorer**

-1. To open the **Command Palette**, on the menu bar, choose **View** ≫ **Command Palette**, or use the following shortcut keys:
+1. To open the **Command Palette**, on the menu bar, choose **View**, **Command Palette**, or use the following shortcut keys:
    + Windows and Linux – Press **Ctrl\+Shift\+P**\.
    + macOS – Press **Shift\+Command\+P**\.